 On May 18th, 2018 Santa Fe Fire & Rescue responded to an active shooter at the Santa Fe High School.
 The incident rapidly evolved into a multi-agency response of police, Fire, EMS, and Dispatchers from multiples cities and counties.
 Learning what worked and what continues to be learned in the aftermath of a critical incident is paramount for not only a multi-agency response but also a multi-agency recovery.

 Will discuss discuss how re-unification with others, in my incident it was Cliff Woitena, Eric Santos, Nick Palomo, and John Barnes, can help in the healing process of a critical incident.
 How contact with those individuals, especially on the anniversary date have a positive impact on how you move forward after a critical incident.
 It will also touch on what CISM, PCIS, and peer support can offer in after care from an incident, if it is needed.

-Presented by Louis Rapoli and Christopher Biddle
+Presented by Louis Rapoli, Christopher Biddle, and Robert Eiler

 Presented by James Sellers and Kevin Burd